nearform/titus/packages/titus-infra-aws-mira/README.md

-# Titus Aws Cdk Deploy
+# Titus Aws Cdk Deploy with Mira

 This package allows to deploy easily the titus project on a AWS account.